 By Tom Philpott: Military Update Veterans and service members eligible for the Post-9/11 GI Bill already have an outstanding education benefit.
 But it soon could become even more valuable and easier to use.
 The Senate Veterans Affairs Committee on Tuesday released details of the GI Bill reform package it approved two weeks ago.
 It includes […]

-Kevin Wilson Wayland Baptist University is one of 1,100 schools that have joined with the Department of Veterans Affairs for the GI Bill’s “Yellow Ribbon” program.
+By Kevin Wilson: Freedom New Mexico Wayland Baptist University is one of 1,100 schools that have joined with the Department of Veterans Affairs for the GI Bill’s “Yellow Ribbon” program.
 Wayland, based in Plainview, Texas, offers a campus in Clovis and a satellite office at Cannon Air Force Base.
-The Yellow Ribbon program, a key provision of the new […]
+The Yellow Ribbon program, a key […]